 3. Add a sock over the beauty dish

-The sock is a piece of diffusion material, that looks like a shower cap, which you put over the beauty dish.
-This softens the light on the subject’s face, and if you are getting shiny spots it will reduce the specularity of the light.
-Using a sock will produce a creamy look, with less skin texture.
+A sock is a piece of diffusion material that looks like a shower cap (see the image in the Why are beauty dishes useful section above), and it goes directly over the beauty dish.
+This softens the light on the subject’s face, and if you are getting shiny spots, it will reduce the specularity of the light.

 4. Add a grid to the beauty dish

-The grid will focus the light into more of a spotlight type pattern, which can be used to create some interesting effects.
+The grid will focus the beam into more of a spotlight pattern, which can be used to create some interesting effects.
 Just make sure the grid is pointed directly at the subject or the light pattern will not strike the face correctly.
-The easiest way to check this is to make sure the subject can see directly through the grid to the light source.
+(The easiest way to check this?
+Ask the subject if they can see directly through the grid to the light source.)

 Table of contents